linuxct/descendant.github.io/_posts/2019-05-08-TwoDotThree.md

 Oh, and, another thing.
 I'll probably not merge any other major change/feature to Descendant except security patches and a bit of fine tuning on what's available already.
 Descendant has already a lot of features inherited and I'm more than satisfied with them.

+Without further ado, head over to the <a href="https://descendant.me/downloads/">Downloads</a> page!

 <hr>